Gleb-Zaslavsky/KiThe/README.md

     * Calculaton of Gibbs free energy of a given mixure of substances (numerical result at given T, P, concentration) and symbolic Gibbs free energy of a given mixure of substances (symbolic result at given T, P, concentration).
     * automatic NIST parser for thermochemical data;
 * Combustion/Plug-flow steady-state 1D boundary value problem
+ When install as executable:
+  CLI instrument to solve some of the heat-mass transfer, combustion, chemical engeneering problems.
+Now available BVP solver for gas phase steady-state combustion BVP problem

 ## Kinetics
 - parse reaction equations into a list of substances